Pacific Mountain Region

 Service Philosophy Our success begins and ends with our guests and members.
 It is up to us to have an impact that enriches their traveling adventures.

 Work Environment We provide an open and supportive work environment where honesty and constructive opinions are encouraged at all levels.
 We believe that empowering people leads to great things, including a work environment that people feel fortunate to be a part of.

 Environment Our philosophy of being kind to the earth lives through our environmentally responsible operations and through our education of guests, members and staff.

-Every day, HIC-PM Region welcomes guests from around Canada and the world at any one of our 33 properties in Western Canada.
-In our ongoing efforts to keep the Barclay's legacy and dreams alive, HIC-PM Region has developed a set of Mega End and Sub Ends that both Board and Staff look to when making operational and development decisions.
+Every day, HIC - PM Region welcomes guests from around Canada and the world at any one of our 30 properties.
+In our ongoing efforts to keep the Barclay's legacy and dreams alive, HIC - PM Region has developed a set of Mega End and Sub Ends that both Board and Staff look to when making operational and development decisions.

 A community of travellers, when experiencing people, places, and cultures in Western Canada, have as many genuine hostelling options as the organization can sustain.